JanHerca/urantiapedia/output/wikijs/en/article/David_Kulieke/Effective_Study_Group_Leadership.md

 Bill Sadler said “_The Urantia Book is not an end in itself; it is a means to an end._” I’ve actually heard this idea many times and said it myself.
 It should be obvious; after all, the physical reality of _The Urantia Book_ is nothing more than processed wood containing black abstract symbols on a white page that must be translated into words and then turned into facts, knowledge, meaning, and values.
 If applied, these values can eventually lead to relationships between personalities, including between us and God—finally, ends in themselves.
 So actually the book is a means to a means to a means to—well, you get the idea—to an end.

 Some of our most important goals or ends are clearly stated in the oft-quoted passage from the paper “_Personality Survival_”: _Everything nonspiritual in human experience, excepting personality, is a means to an end.
-Every true relationship of mortal man with other persons—human or divine—is an end in itself._ [[UB 112:2.8](/en/The_Urantia_Book/112#p2_8)]
+Every true relationship of mortal man with other persons—human or divine—is an end in itself._ <a id="a63_313"></a>[[UB 112:2.8](/en/The_Urantia_Book/112#p2_8)]

-We are also told that: _Spiritual experience is the real soul of man’s cosmos._ [[UB 102:4.6](/en/The_Urantia_Book/102#p4_6)]
+We are also told that: _Spiritual experience is the real soul of man’s cosmos._ <a id="a65_80"></a>[[UB 102:4.6](/en/The_Urantia_Book/102#p4_6)]

 Although _The Urantia Book_ strongly emphasizes our personal relationship with God as our most important spiritual activity, the book also encourages us to pray and worship in our groups.

 We read: “_…prayer need not always be individual.
 Group or congregational praying is very effective in that it is highly socializing in its repercussions.
-When a group engages in community prayer for moral enhancement and spiritual uplift, such devotions are reactive upon the individuals composing the group; they are all made better because of participation._” [[UB 91:5.2](/en/The_Urantia_Book/91#p5_2)]
+When a group engages in community prayer for moral enhancement and spiritual uplift, such devotions are reactive upon the individuals composing the group; they are all made better because of participation._” <a id="a69_363"></a>[[UB 91:5.2](/en/The_Urantia_Book/91#p5_2)]

 I have frequently heard discussed the importance of bringing more spirituality into our study groups.
 That such a desire exists is not surprising.
 Historically, early readers sought to avoid turning our study of _The Urantia Book_ into a church, perhaps because of their own experiences, perhaps because they wanted to avoid any sort of authoritative interpretation or ecclesiastical hierarchy.
 But the atmosphere of a study group may not lead to worship and prayer as readily as does that of a church or temple wherein rituals and prescribed approaches to worship exist in buildings designed for that purpose.
 However, _The Urantia Book_ clearly suggests that we do benefit from group prayer, thankfulness, and worship: “_Thus does the mind of one augment its spiritual values by gaining much of the insight of the other.
-In this way men enrich the soul by pooling their respective spiritual possessions._” [[UB 160:2.7](/en/The_Urantia_Book/160#p2_7)]
+In this way men enrich the soul by pooling their respective spiritual possessions._” <a id="a71_908"></a>[[UB 160:2.7](/en/The_Urantia_Book/160#p2_7)]

 Yet how we bring our spiritual communion into a group can be a delicate undertaking and a challenge for study group leaders.
 One group I was in debated the proposal for a mandated prayer to start each meeting, while others wanted only a moment of silence, and others wanted no prayer at all.
 We compromised by making it voluntary for the leader of each meeting.
 Many sincere readers are quite uncomfortable with group devotions, whether due to form, to being asked to engage in an activity that is personally uncomfortable, to one’s own religious background, to a discomfort with an approach that feels mystical, or to myriad other reasons.
 We must be mindful of the sensibilities of group members if they are to remain group members.
 Consequently, the group needs a strong understanding of what _The Urantia Book_ actually teaches us about our spiritual communions.
 There are many references about effective and ethical prayer which include descriptions both of questionable as well as genuine approaches.

 We read:

-> “Do not be so slothful as to ask God to solve your difficulties, but never hesitate to ask him for wisdom and spiritual strength to guide and sustain you while you yourself resolutely and courageously attack the problems at hand.” [[UB 91:6.5](/en/The_Urantia_Book/91#p6_5)]
+> “Do not be so slothful as to ask God to solve your difficulties, but never hesitate to ask him for wisdom and spiritual strength to guide and sustain you while you yourself resolutely and courageously attack the problems at hand.” <a id="a77_233"></a>[[UB 91:6.5](/en/The_Urantia_Book/91#p6_5)]

-> Prayer may not be employed to avoid the delays of time or to transcend the handicaps of space. [[UB 146:2.9](/en/The_Urantia_Book/146#p2_9)]
+> Prayer may not be employed to avoid the delays of time or to transcend the handicaps of space. <a id="a79_97"></a>[[UB 146:2.9](/en/The_Urantia_Book/146#p2_9)]

-> Prayer must never be so prostituted as to become a substitute for action. [[UB 91:4.2](/en/The_Urantia_Book/91#p4_2)]
+> Prayer must never be so prostituted as to become a substitute for action. <a id="a81_76"></a>[[UB 91:4.2](/en/The_Urantia_Book/91#p4_2)]

-> True praying is the sincere attitude of reaching heavenward for the attainment of your ideals. [[UB 144:2.2](/en/The_Urantia_Book/144#p2_2)] In all your praying be fair; do not expect God to show partiality, to love you more than his other children, your friends, neighbors, even enemies. [[UB 91:4.3](/en/The_Urantia_Book/91#p4_3)]
+> True praying is the sincere attitude of reaching heavenward for the attainment of your ideals. <a id="a83_97"></a>[[UB 144:2.2](/en/The_Urantia_Book/144#p2_2)] In all your praying be fair; do not expect God to show partiality, to love you more than his other children, your friends, neighbors, even enemies. <a id="a83_291"></a>[[UB 91:4.3](/en/The_Urantia_Book/91#p4_3)]

-> Remember, even if prayer does not change God, it very often effects great and lasting changes in the one who prays . . . [[UB 91:4.5](/en/The_Urantia_Book/91#p4_5)]
+> Remember, even if prayer does not change God, it very often effects great and lasting changes in the one who prays . . . <a id="a85_123"></a>[[UB 91:4.5](/en/The_Urantia_Book/91#p4_5)]

 _The Urantia Book_ warns of certain kinds of mysticism: “_Mysticism… is often something of a retreat from life which is embraced by those humans who do not relish the more robust activities of living a religious life in the open arenas of human society and commerce.
-True religion must act._” [[UB 102:2.8](/en/The_Urantia_Book/102#p2_8)] When prayer becomes overmuch aesthetic…, “_it loses much of its socializing influence and ends toward mysticism and the isolation of its devotees.
-There is a certain danger associated with overmuch private praying which is corrected and prevented by group praying, community devotions._” [[UB 91:7.13](/en/The_Urantia_Book/91#p7_13)]
+True religion must act._” <a id="a87_293"></a>[[UB 102:2.8](/en/The_Urantia_Book/102#p2_8)] When prayer becomes overmuch aesthetic…, “_it loses much of its socializing influence and ends toward mysticism and the isolation of its devotees.
+There is a certain danger associated with overmuch private praying which is corrected and prevented by group praying, community devotions._” <a id="a87_627"></a>[[UB 91:7.13](/en/The_Urantia_Book/91#p7_13)]

-Study group leaders also may consider what _The Urantia Book_ says about our actual working relationships with our Thought Adjusters as these leaders try to make their groups’ prayer and worship practices valid and attractive: We are told: “_Every decision you make either impedes or facilitates the function of the Adjuster . . ._” [[UB 110:6.6](/en/The_Urantia_Book/110#p6_6)]
+Study group leaders also may consider what _The Urantia Book_ says about our actual working relationships with our Thought Adjusters as these leaders try to make their groups’ prayer and worship practices valid and attractive: We are told: “_Every decision you make either impedes or facilitates the function of the Adjuster . . ._” <a id="a89_333"></a>[[UB 110:6.6](/en/The_Urantia_Book/110#p6_6)]

-> You must not regard co-operation with your Adjuster as a particularly conscious process, for it is not. . . [[UB 110:3.6](/en/The_Urantia_Book/110#p3_6)]
+> You must not regard co-operation with your Adjuster as a particularly conscious process, for it is not. . . <a id="a91_110"></a>[[UB 110:3.6](/en/The_Urantia_Book/110#p3_6)]

-> While the voice of the Adjuster is ever within you, most of you will hear it seldom during a lifetime. [[UB 110:7.9](/en/The_Urantia_Book/110#p7_9)]
+> While the voice of the Adjuster is ever within you, most of you will hear it seldom during a lifetime. <a id="a93_105"></a>[[UB 110:7.9](/en/The_Urantia_Book/110#p7_9)]

 > … it is dangerous to entertain the idea that every new concept originating in the human mind is the dictation of the Adjuster.
-More often, in beings of your order, that which you accept as the Adjuster’s voice is in reality the emanation of your own intellect. [[UB 110:5.6](/en/The_Urantia_Book/110#p5_6)]
+More often, in beings of your order, that which you accept as the Adjuster’s voice is in reality the emanation of your own intellect. <a id="a95_263"></a>[[UB 110:5.6](/en/The_Urantia_Book/110#p5_6)]

 It is difficult to fully please every member of the group when it comes to instilling group practices of prayer and worship.
 However, group leaders might consider including the welfare of their groups when they are praying and wor shiping individually.
 Remember the book’s suggestions for “_worshipful problem solving,_” a consistent habit of Jesus.